openvocs/openvocs/Handbook_DRAFT/User_Handbook_v1_2.md

 Libraries are preconfigured for Debian 12.
 For other distros you may install the required libraries manually.

-#### Buildung OPENVOCS
+#### Buildung OPENVOCS®

-The first step on building openvocs is to source the environment variables.
+The first step on building OPENVOCS® is to source the environment variables.
 This should be done using:

 ```
 source env.sh
 ```

-Once the environment is ready openvocs may be build using:
+Once the environment is ready OPENVOCS® may be build using:

 ```
 make